MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ::: moniker-end

 ::: moniker range="sc-dpm-2019"
-This article explains how to use Data Protection Manager (DPM) to back up virtual machines running on the 5.5, 6.0, 6.5 or 6.7 versions of add a new user account vCenter and vSphere Hypervisor (ESXi).
+This article explains how to use Data Protection Manager (DPM) version 1801 and later, to back up virtual machines running on the 5.5, 6.0, 6.5 or 6.7 versions of VMware vCenter and vSphere Hypervisor (ESXi).
 ::: moniker-end

 ## Supported VMware features

-DPM provides the following features when backing up VMware virtual machines:
+DPM 1801 and later provides the following features when backing up VMware virtual machines:

 >[!NOTE]
 > Backup to tape is supported from DPM 2019.